 The Institutional Controls Registry is an Excel spreadsheet of sites with an approved Institutional control.
 The Institutional Controls Registry includes environmental restrictive covenants approved by IDEM as well as Solid Waste sites that require a deed notice under Article 10 of Title 329 of the Indiana Administrative Code (IAC).
 The registry is updated the first Monday of every month.

-OLQ is now providing one template to cover all remediation programs; Resource Conservation and Recovery Act (IC 13-22), Regulated Leaking Tanks (IC 13-23), ICP/petroleum releases (IC 13-24), State Cleanup/Hazardous Substances (IC 13-25), and Voluntary Remediation Program (IC 13-25-5).
+OLQ is now providing one template to cover all remediation programs; Resource Conservation and Recovery Act (IC 13-22), Regulated Leaking Tanks (IC 13-23), ICP/petroleum releases (IC 13-24), State Cleanup/Hazardous Substances (IC 13-25), and Voluntary Remediation Program (IC 13-25-5) and another ERC template for Solid Waste Landfills.
 To ensure a prompt review, follow the template and provide a copy of the property deed along with a draft copy of your ERC to your assigned project manager.
 Deviations from the ERC template will require a review from IDEM’s Office of Legal Counsel and will delay your project.
-The ERC template has been updated to include drop downs (Choose item in blue font), optional language (highlighted blue) and fillable fields (highlighted yellow).
+The ERC templates include drop downs (choose item in blue font), optional language (highlighted blue) and fillable fields (highlighted yellow).
 To complete the fillable fields, click on each, hover over the three dots to the left of the field and begin typing.

 A training tutorial on institutional controls and IDEM restricted sites is available on YouTube.
 “E101: Let’s talk about Institutional Controls and Comfort Letters”.